Call now for addiction support(877) 648-4288

 Reflection includes any inner awareness we gain as we spend time alone with the intent to understand ourselves.
 Personal reflection helps us unveil stressors, addictions, motivations, joys, and pains when we ask ourselves questions on how they impact us.
 Most importantly, self-reflection helps us identify our emotions, beliefs, values, and feelings, as well as how they impact us.

 When we take time to reflect, we are growing in new ways.
 We can connect to ourself or a higher power to re-create an authentic life.
 Reflection can include mindfulness of our behaviors, thoughts, and actions via meditation, personal honesty, or talking to trusted friends and professionals.
 Reflection also can be practiced by journaling, art, prayer, and through the practice of mindful activities, such as running and yoga.
 Taking a walk outside in nature or sitting in a quiet place are soothing ways to gain perspective during self-reflection.
 Taking personal reflection breaks weekly also reveals commitment to putting yourself first and re-engaging with life after treatment.

-If you know a loved one who is in need of professional guidance, please contact a treatment professional today.
+If you know a loved one needs help, please contact a treatment provider today.